stratasan/engineering/docs/development_process.md

   build a plan to fix it, you'll have built a well-defined mental map in your head and can demonstrate how your solution effectively addresses the issue with minimal added complexity.
 - A design document is required for issues of 5 points and above.

-## GitHub issues

-Issues are the primary unit of work for our development team.
-They provide a wealth of information about the work to be done, why we do it, and what it takes for the work to be accepted.

 ### What makes an issue ready for the development backlog?